Web-Projects-Course/final-project/README.md

 Beyond a description of the work itself please describe your technical and artistic goals for the project.
 What do you hope to learn from the work?
 What will make it successful?

-In summary include the following:
+In summary your proposal should include the following:
   * One paragraph summary of the project.
   * One sentence description of the project.
-  * Map or diagram of the project (webpages, screens, views etc.)
+  * Map or diagram of the project (webpages, screens, views etc.) Other sketches are welcome.
   * List of features/functional parts
   * Artistics/design goals
   * Technical goals